GXO

 Bearish

-• High Volatility and Market Sensitivity: With a beta of 1.74, GXO is 74% more volatile than the market.
-This amplifies downside moves during risk-off periods, as evidenced by the recent 25.51% max drawdown, making it a risky holding for conservative investors.
+• Extreme Volatility and High Beta: With a beta of 1.74, GXO is approximately 74% more volatile than the broader market, amplifying both upside and downside moves.
+This high volatility, coupled with a recent 25.51% max drawdown, makes the stock unsuitable for risk-averse investors.

 GXO Technical Analysis